marigold-dev/abstraction-training/README.md

 #### Exercice 5:
 - Replace the signatures by the module types `MONOID` and `GROUP`
-- Create new modules `NaturalM` and `NaturalG` that use those module types
+- Create new modules `NaturalM`, `NaturalG`, `IntM` and `IntG` that use those module types
 - Create an exeption and a smart constructor to avoid to create non natural integers

+> There is no group for Natural ... so inverse call should fail

 ---